 Research on women’s financial empowerment consistently highlights the dual challenges of limited financial access and inadequate literacy.
 Several studies provide insights into how microfinance, cultural norms, and gender dynamics intersect in shaping outcomes for women.

-(Rink, Walle, & Klasen, 2021)demonstrate that the financial literacy gap between men and women is not only due to education or income differences but also deeply rooted in cultural and social norms.
+Rink et al., (2021) demonstrated that the financial literacy gap between men and women is not only due to education or income differences but also deeply rooted in cultural and social norms.
 They highlight the “confidence gap,” where women undervalue their own financial skills, reducing their participation in decision-making.
 This is significant in contexts such as India, where women may have bank accounts under programs like PMJDY but remain passive users.
+In addition,

-(Bannier & Schwarz, 2018) expand this discussion by linking literacy and self-confidence to wealth accumulation.
-Their study finds that women’s cautious approach, coupled with lower confidence levels, often limits their engagement with complex financial instruments, despite having comparable knowledge to men.
+Bannier and Schwarz (2018) expanded this discussion by linking literacy and self-confidence to wealth accumulation.
+Their research finds that women’s cautious approach, coupled with lower confidence levels, often limits their engagement with complex financial instruments, despite having comparable knowledge to men.
 The implication is that policies should enhance both literacy and confidence if inclusion is to translate into empowerment.

-(Preston & Wright, 2019) also emphasize the cultural underpinnings of the gender gap, arguing that even when women achieve educational parity, social expectations and gender roles restrict their financial engagement.
+(Preston & Wright, 2019) Preston and Wright (2019) also emphasized the cultural underpinnings of the gender gap, arguing that even when women achieve educational parity, social expectations and gender roles restrict their financial engagement.
 This reinforces the idea that financial inclusion initiatives must go beyond access and incorporate gender-sensitive training.

-(Were, Odongo, & Israel, 2021) examine Tanzania’s experience, where financial inclusion has grown, but women still encounter barriers in effectively using services.
+Were et al., (2021) examined Tanzania’s experience, where financial inclusion has grown, but women still encounter barriers in effectively using services.
 Their findings parallel India’s situation, highlighting that structural inequalities persist even when account ownership expands.

-Hendriks (2019) establishes a clear link between access to financial services and women’s empowerment, but warns that without accompanying literacy programs, inclusion risks being superficial.
-This perspective is particularly relevant to schemes like PMJDY, where ownership of accounts is high but actual utilization remains low.
-(Hendriks, The role of financial inclusion in driving women’s economic empowernment, 2019)
+Hendriks (2019) established a clear link between access to financial services and women’s empowerment, but warns that without accompanying literacy programs, inclusion risks being superficial.
+According to Hendriks (2019), this perspective is particularly relevant to schemes like PMJDY, where ownership of accounts is high but actual utilization remains low.

-(Ozdemir, Kokkizil, & Uysal, 2019) focus on developing economies and argue that access without financial knowledge may result in misuse of services or over-indebtedness.
+Ozdemir et al., (2019) focused on developing economies and argue that access without financial knowledge may result in misuse of services or over-indebtedness.
 Their work suggests that financial literacy is an essential complement to financial inclusion strategies.
-(Ozdemir, Kokkizil, & Uysal, 2019)

-(Potrich, Vieria, & Kirch, 2018) contribute by designing an indicator to evaluate financial literacy, showing that while women tend to excel at budgeting and savings, they lag behind in investment and risk-related areas.
+Potrich et al., (2018) contributed by designing an indicator to evaluate financial literacy, showing that while women tend to excel at budgeting and savings, they lag behind in investment and risk-related areas.
 This supports the case for tailored interventions that build advanced financial skills for women.

-(Ghosh & Vinod, 2016) highlight the importance of incorporating gender into India’s inclusion agenda.
+Ghosh and Vinod (2016) highlighted the importance of incorporating gender into India’s inclusion agenda.
 They argue that although initiatives like PMJDY have expanded coverage, social and cultural barriers still restrict women from realizing the full benefits of inclusion.

-(Vahi & Kumar, 2025) provide a systematic review showing that women’s financial literacy outcomes are shaped by education, household dynamics, and social context.
-They emphasize that microfinance institutions and SHGs are well-placed to bridge this gap because they combine access to credit with peer learning and training.
+Vahi and Kumar (2025) provided a systematic review showing that women’s financial literacy outcomes are shaped by education, household dynamics, and social context.
+They emphasized that microfinance institutions and SHGs are well-placed to bridge this gap because they combine access to credit with peer learning and training.

-Finally, (Magali, 2022)reviews the role of microfinance institutions and finds that while they integrate literacy with financial services, the outcomes vary widely depending on program design.
+Finally, Magali (2022) reviewed the role of microfinance institutions and finds that while they integrate literacy with financial services, the outcomes vary widely depending on program design.
 Where training is strong, women benefit from responsible credit use and improved financial confidence; where it is weak, the risk of indebtedness increases.

 Taken together, these studies suggest that microfinance has the potential to advance both financial inclusion and literacy, but structural, cultural, and institutional barriers must be addressed for these gains to be sustained.